 - Because processes and procedures created through the delivery of the solution must be capable in enabling and enhancing business productivity, knowledge, and solving information and management collaboration challenges

-Why is SharePoint service delivery about customers?
+For SharePoint why is service delivery about customers?

 - Because customers need to appreciate what is being delivered through adoption.